 Software and iPhone/iPad apps

-Here are a few of the software tuners I've used. - The Peterson iStroboSoft is the software tuner I currently use.
+Here are a few of the software tuners I've used. - The Peterson iStroboSoft is the software tuner I currently use on mu iPhone.

 - or - just buy an electronic tuner and get in-tune quickly and accurate.

-And - be sure to actually learn to tune by ear.
-If your ever stranded on a desert island and are without your tuner or have it with you and thye battery dies.
-You need to learn how to tune the uke to itself.
+It is a also good to actually learn to tune by ear.
+If your ever stranded on a desert island and are without your tuner or have it with you and the battery dies.
+You need to learn how to tune the ukulele to itself!!!

 At our family music store, Funky Frets in Boyertown, PA USA we carry a lot of clip-on tuners and the one I carry with me all the time is either the Fender FT-004 or Ko'olau's O'ahu Chromatic Tuner.
 I clip one on in the morning at home as part of my `Ukulele uniform for the day.
 The repair and setup bench always has a Peterson Strobe Tuner fired up.